Bactronix Tri-State

-ST. ALBANS, W.V.a (WSAZ) -- Creating and maintaining a healthy living environment is important all the time, but especially right now during the coronavirus pandemic.
+Creating and maintaining a healthy living environment is important all the time, but especially right now during the coronavirus pandemic.

-Bactronix uses a process that is an environmentally friendly method for killing harmful pathogens.

 Owner of Bactronix, Chris Alford, joined Sarah on Studio 3 to tell viewers about the company's cleaning process, how it can benefit your home or business, and more.